xiaoleiren/xiaolei.ren/content/_index.md

       title: Research Areas
       subtitle: ''
       text: |-
+        My research lies at the intersection of **software security**, **program analysis**, and **trustworthy intelligent systems**, with an emphasis on building automated, reliable, and secure computing foundations.

         ### Software Security and Program Analysis
         Building automated methods to detect, explain, and eliminate vulnerabilities in complex software systems.